codr7/shi-java/README.md

 ```

 ## Implementation
-The implementation weighs in at roughly 1.3kloc.
+The code weighs in at roughly 1.3kloc.

 ### Values
 Values and types are divided into two parts, an untyped interface (`IType`/`IValue`) and a typed implementation (`ScriptType`/`Value`).